surangasudo/commisso/docs/DATABASE_STRUCTURE.md

 # Application Database Structure (Firestore)

-This document outlines the proposed database structure for the Ultimate POS & ERP system, built on Google Firestore.
+This document outlines the proposed database structure for the Crimson POS & ERP system, built on Google Firestore.
 Each section describes a collection and its intended purpose.

 *Note: For efficiency, line items (like `purchase_lines` or `sale_lines`) are often stored as an array of objects within the parent document (`purchases` or `sales`) rather than as separate collections.
 This is a common NoSQL pattern to reduce read operations.*